RKNF404/chromium-harden/README.md

 `--js-flags=--jitless`\
 ***(security)***\
 Disables Just-In-Time (JIT) compiled JavaScript, JIT is a *massive* security risk, it should be disabled by default, but it can risk approx 5-50% performance loss depending on the website\
-If you experience issues with a site, try **disabling** V8 security for that site under `chrome://settings/content/v8`, this will enable some optimizers in reference to the default this flag offers\
+If you experience issues with a site, try **disabling** V8 security for that site under `chrome://settings/content/v8`, this will enable some optimizers in reference to the default this flag offers.\
 *For Windows*, uses Arbitrary Code Guard (ACG) to prevent renderer processes from violating W^X, and enables the Intel hardware shadow stack to enforce backward-edge CFI

 `--no-pings`\